 The Centre offers survey design, administration, fieldwork services, and data archiving and management services.

-The ANU Centre for Social Research and Methods is also responsible for the ANU's Undergraduate Criminology Program, the Master of Social Research, and offers executive training in research methods and policy analysis.
+The CSRM is responsible for the ANU’s Bachelor of Criminology and the Master of Social Research.
+CSRM is responsible for the social science components of the Master of Applied Data Analytics and offers executive training in research methods and policy analysis.

 The Centre conducts Australia’s premier social science survey research, including the Australian Election Study, World Values Survey and ANUpolls.